...

 Ask anyone in the automobile sector about the current industry trends.
 You’ll find one answer, electric vehicles.

-Copper is increasingly becoming more and more relevant in the automobile sector as the motors are replacing internal combustion engines.
+Copper is increasingly becoming more and more relevant in the automobile sector as motors are replacing internal combustion engines.
 Furthermore, the solenoids, internal winding, and multiple other components inside any electric motor and its auxiliary components need a copper layer to ensure durability and perfect performance.

 4 – Renewable Energy